 If solid tantalum input capacitors are used, it is recomended that they be surge current tested by the manufacturer.

-Use caution when using ceramic capacitors for input bypassing, because it may cause severe ringing at the $V{\rm IN}$ pin.
+Use caution when using ceramic capacitors for input bypassing, because it may cause severe ringing at the V{IN} pin.

-For additional information, see section on input capacitors in application information section.
+For additional information, see section on input capacitor in application information section.

 EXAMPLE (Adjustable Output Voltage Version)